LeandroVignoni/intro-transitions-animations/README.md

 Simple website built for the purpose of introducing me in animations and transitions.
-Made with barba.js for creating smooth transitions between the pages, GreenSock for nice animations and Sass for styling.
+Made with barba.js for transitions between pages, GreenSock for animations and Sass for styling.